Blood testing is now included in screening recommendations for colon and rectal cancer

 These types of tests are typically covered by insurance, but for people without insurance, they can cost hundreds of dollars.

-“For individuals without health insurance, I think out-of-pocket costs for the stool test Cologuard Plus is about $650 or so,” Dahut said, adding that most insurance companies cover all recommended stool tests for colorectal cancer screening.
+Without insurance, the self-pay price for the Cologuard Plus test is $599.
+Most insurance companies cover all recommended stool tests for colorectal cancer screening.

 Deadliest cancer for young adults

-Note: Correction: This article has been updated to reflect the self-pay price for the Cologuard Plus test.